Skip to main content

 Why do boards stop trusting sales forecasts?

 Boards stop trusting forecasts when quarter-end outcomes repeatedly diverge from in-quarter confidence signals.
 One miss can be forgiven.
-Repeated unexplained misses become a credibility issue.
+Repeated unexplained misses become a credibility problem because the board starts questioning the operating model behind the number, not just the number itself.

 Common causes: